Rise-group/template_for_project_archival/README.md

 # Project Title

-One paragraph of project description goes here.
+Inserte a paragraph with the project description.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them.
+Things that you need to install the software and how to install them.

 ```
 Link to the folder \data in the dropbox: FOR INSTANCE: https://www.dropbox.com/sh/8gc3a1ce5w3pqez/AACK2YhAyPlgylmYDD2tevrVa?dl=0